“So here’s a compiled review of I, Omega, and II before I start the main dish.”

 Unlike older RPGs that really do provide a rich sense of adventure, the mobile-minded design of CR3 actually serves to limit its expression.
 For one, the entire game flow is done via a quest system like a soshage.
 It doesn’t really feel like exploration when you are just accepting quests from a central hub and getting teleported to “new” areas.
 The dungeons are all disjoint locations that you teleport to (any connection between them are only stated in the scenario), and there is so little to do in the actual dungeons besides fighting random encounters and opening treasure chests.
 Some of them try to put in gimmicks like blocks that you have to deactivate before proceeding, but they’re so uninspired and simple they might as well not be there.
 There’s a marker that tells you where to go next to arrive at your quest’s goal not because the maps are complex and large, but because there’s no dungeon map (only local area map) and the areas are all similar looking and uninteresting branching hallways.
 At least the 3D environments look nice (IMO the only Vita game that looks nicer in screenshots is Ys VIII).

-Since your party members don’t die and you have a whole party to work with for most of the game, the gameplay feels a lot more like a proper RPG with its various subsystems.
+Since your party members don’t die in the story and you have a whole party to work with for most of the game, the gameplay feels a lot more like a proper RPG with its various subsystems.
 Battles are with a party of 3, and while there are a number of legit boss fights, the game is still extremely easy to break like its predecessors.
 Your team’s level is how many unique Genes you’ve acquired, so it’s easy to become overleveled simply due to playing around with fusion too much.
 This is balanced out by the fact that a good part of your stats depend on the Gene equipped.
 For the most part it’s a standard turn-based RPG with 3 party members where you can choose to attack, use skills, use items, etc. There’s a gauge that gives advantage to the side that gets the first attack in battle, and increases as they deal damage while decreasing (at a faster rate) when they take damage.
 You also have a chain system that increases damage the higher your chain goes, and unleash a special attack if your chain ends on a regular attack and a previous character in the chain dealt a critical or exploited an enemy’s weakness.
 The idea behind this system is not bad but doesn’t make the game any more fun to play than any other turn-based RPG.
 It’s probably my fault for breaking the game balance in various different ways (first unintentionally, then intentionally when I got bored, but then accidentally broke it even more due to discovering a series of bugs).

 Gene fusion is also unfun if you’ve played any sort of MegaTen.
 So you have 138 Genes with 3 rarities each, and fusion always leans towards the lower rarity unless both things you’re using for fusion are at their MAX level.
 So if you fuse two max level N rarity Genes, it’ll result in an R Gene.
 But if you fuse a max level N Gene with a non-maxed R, you’ll still get an N Gene!
 So you have to max your R Gene in order to get a resulting R Gene when fusing it with your maxed N Gene.
 Fusing Genes also gives a lot of repeated results, and it’s actually extremely difficult to find a combination of 3* Genes that make a 4* one.
 I never found one myself, and the best way to make 4* or 5* Genes is to just get more 4* and 5* Genes from other methods to use in your fusion.
 You only get 4+* Genes through pulling from the gacha, completing a dungeon’s item sheet (still requires coins), gift fusion, or Battle mode.
 Either way the game expects to you play it casually over a long period of time or spam quests if you want to clear it.
 By the time I’ve owned every 3* or below Gene once, I just used every 3* Gene I got as power-up fusion fuel (works the same way as power-up fusing in most soshage) and didn’t bother with the N rarity for anything.
 Fusing two Genes lets the resulting Gene inherit 2 skills from its parents that can’t be overwritten with any skill it naturally learns later on.
 The skills chosen for inheritance are random, enjoy exiting and reentering fusion like in Persona 3.

 The music and graphics are pretty good and the story scratches a certain PS2 era itch for the magic x technology x LOVE AND FRIENDSHIP adventure that you might still crave for from time to time deep down.
 I don’t find the characters memorable enough to remember them later but they were alright except for the silent protagonist who is just implied to have the generic young hero personality with some dialogue choices that affect nothing and even gets voiced lines here and there with the main heroine.
 A silent protagonist might let you have some fun in roleplaying with dialogue choices and pretending it’s -your- adventure, but the adventure part is already gone due to the system and the dialogue choices affect nothing (most of the time the two lines you choose from are barely any different) so it doesn’t feel like roleplaying at all.
 It’s been 2.5 years since I played CR2 and it’s not a game I remember too vivdly so I doubt I can really compare it to CR3 fairly considering how it had a pretty simplistic system and quest-based progression as well.
-I’ll just say that in CR2 the protagonist was given a real edgy purpose and not the adventure of exploring the Earth so I cared less.
+I’ll just say that in CR2 the protagonist was given a real edgy purpose and not the adventure of exploring the Earth so I cared less about its scale feeling small.
 CR3 does have more developed character arcs since it’s double the length so it’s probably a better experience overall.
 The latter also has some cool finale where (BEGIN EPIC SPOILERS) you punch a massive intergalactic invader away from your planet (END EPIC SPOILERS) so I can’t say bad things about the last quarter of the story.

 It’s an 王道 JRPG story that ends up being a bizarre offspring of handheld JRPGs and soshage.
 After the Yokoo game marathon I did you’d think I would be more open to breaking down game genre barriers, but I guess that doesn’t apply here where I am left scratching my head at the design decisions of this game.
 I’d go as far to say that despite the superior controls with real buttons and joysticks, CR3 is a game more suited to smartphones solely due to the mindset you approach a phone game with vs. the mindset you approach a console/handheld game with.